Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking

-Figures~\ref{fig:bbs}(a)~and~(b) reveal how the impact of the predictors `car' and `noise' vary over space and time.
-For example, in Fig.~\ref{fig:bbs}(a) we see significant positive impact (red) of `car' in the Niland and Palo Verde regions of Imperial county, California, (southwest corner of the map) rather consistently between 2010 and 2012.
-These elevated spatial-temporal coefficients along with higher numbers of cars in these regions (not shown) produce higher than average estimates of bird counts there.
+Figures~\ref{fig:bbs}(a)~and~(b) reveal the space-time varying impact of the predictors `car' and `noise'.
+In Fig.~\ref{fig:bbs}(a) we see significant positive impact (red) of `car' in the Niland and Palo Verde regions of Imperial county, California, (in the south-west corner) rather consistently between 2010 and 2012.
+These elevated spatial-temporal coefficients and higher numbers of cars in these regions (not shown) produce higher than average estimates of bird counts there.
 We observe a similar pattern in parts of North Dakota and South Dakota between 2015 and 2019.
-Fig.~\ref{fig:bbs}(b) reveals a positive impact (red) of `noise' in the spatial-temporal random effects in northern Minnesota from 2011 to 2015.
-While this area experiences persistently low levels of `noise' (not shown) the high values of the coefficients produce higher than average estimates of bird counts.
-In summary, these spatially-temporally varying coefficients represent the local impact of predictors that adjusts the global effects from Table~\ref{tab:bbs_beta}.
-Appendix~\ref{sec:data_analysis_supp} presents further details of this analysis.
+Figure~\ref{fig:bbs}(b) reveals a positive impact (red) of `noise' in the spatial-temporal random effects in northern Minnesota from 2011 to 2015.
+While this area experiences persistently low levels of `noise' (not shown), the high values of the coefficients produce higher estimates of bird counts.
+These spatially-temporally varying coefficients capture the local impact of predictors to adjust the global effects from Table~\ref{tab:bbs_beta}.
+Appendix~\ref{sec:data_analysis_supp} presents additional data analysis.

-Lastly, we note that while our proposed stacking algorithm delivered inference in 30 minutes using 6 cores, implementing the adaptive Metropolis-within-Gibbs algorithm anticipates at least 15,000 iterations for convergence with each iteration taking 1.3 minutes on average.
-Hence, our proposed stacking algorithm offers speed-ups of over 650 times over MCMC.
+Lastly, while predictive stacking delivered inference in 20 minutes using 6 cores, an adaptive Metropolis-within-Gibbs algorithm anticipates at least 30,000 iterations for convergence with each iteration taking 20 seconds on average.
+Hence, stacking offers speed-ups of over 500 times over MCMC.